Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-2/lecture-materials/intro-to-javascript-control-flow.md

 ### What is True/Truthy & What is False/Falsey?

-- To test what is truthy and what is falsey, let's type the following code into `script.js`:
+- To test what is truthy and what is falsey, let's type the following code into `script.js` inside our `repl.it`:

 	```js
 	if (true) {